bigdatacloudapi/js-client-ip-client/README.md

 ## Usage Limits

-This client-side API is completely FREE for both commercial and non-commercial use, including unlimited usage with no throttling or limitations.
+Important Notice: The API is free to use and imposes no throttling limits.
+However, responsible usage is expected.
+Excessive or unreasonable requests, such as repeatedly querying the same IP address at high volumes, are prohibited and may result in access being restricted.
+If you encounter errors or blocked connections despite following reasonable usage guidelines, please contact us for support.

 ## Manual Installation